SORA Rate 2025

 three-column-vertical-media three-column-vertical-media

-Why Is SORA Replacing SIBOR and SOR?
+Why is SORA Replacing SIBOR and SOR?

 Discontinuation of LIBOR

-This move towards SORA is due to the fact that the computation of SIBOR and SOR rates utilise the scandal-tainted London Interbank Offered Rate (LIBOR).
-The scandal involved bankers at some renowned financial institutions who engaged in fraudulent manipulations of the LIBOR.
+The scandal involved bankers of renowned financial institutions engaging in fraudulent manipulations of the LIBOR.
 As a result, significant fines and lawsuits were carried out and this incident eroded trust within the financial industry and also the public’s trust in the marketplace.

 Global financial benchmarks reform

 Previously, banks priced mortgage loans based on SIBOR rate (or SOR when applicable).
-But as we’ve seen, the unreliable LIBOR would directly affect SIBOR- and SOR-linked loans.
+But as we’ve seen, the unreliable LIBOR directly affected SIBOR- and SOR-linked loans.
 Thus, the regulatory authorities of many countries including Singapore called for a global reform to improve the robustness and integrity of financial benchmarks.
-This includes replacing SIBOR and SOR with SORA.

 Greater legitimacy